julienrf/reactivemongo-derived-codecs/README.md

 # ReactiveMongo Derived Codecs

-`BSONDocumentReader` and `BSONDocumentWriter` derivation for algebraic data types (sealed traits and case classes)
+`BSONDocumentReader` and `BSONDocumentWriter` derivation for algebraic data types (sealed traits and case classes).

+Compared to the ReactiveMongo’s macros, this project brings support for:
+- sealed traits ;
+- recursive types.

 ## Installation